Photovoltaics: EPBT improvements

-Impacts from first generation PV
+Effects from first generation PV

 Crystalline silicon modules are the most extensively studied PV type in terms of LCA since they are the most commonly used.
 Mono-crystalline silicon photovoltaic systems (mono-si) have an average efficiency of 14.0%.
 The cells tend to follow a structure of front electrode, anti-reflection film, n-layer, p-layer, and back electrode, with the sun hitting the front electrode.
 EPBT ranges from 1.7 to 2.7 years.
 The cradle to gate of CO2-eq/kWh ranges from 37.3 to 72.2 grams when installed in Southern Europe.

 Techniques to produce multi-crystalline silicon (multi-si) photovoltaic cells are simpler and cheaper than mono-si, however tend to make less efficient cells, an average of 13.2%.
 EPBT ranges from 1.5 to 2.6 years.
 The cradle to gate of CO2-eq/kWh ranges from 28.5 to 69 grams when installed in Southern Europe.

 Assuming that the following countries had a high-quality grid infrastructure as in Europe, in 2020 it was calculated it would take 1.28 years in Ottawa, Canada, for a rooftop photovoltaic system to produce the same amount of energy as required to manufacture the silicon in the modules in it (excluding the silver, glass, mounts and other components), 0.97 years in Catania, Italy, and 0.4 years in Jaipur, India.
 Outside of Europe, where net grid efficiencies are lower, it would take longer.
 This 'energy payback time' can be seen as the portion of time during the useful lifetime of the module in which the energy production is polluting.
 At best, this means that a 30-year old panel has produced clean energy for 97% of its lifetime, or that the silicon in the modules in a solar panel produce 97% less greenhouse gas emissions than a coal-fired plant for the same amount of energy (assuming and ignoring many things).
-Some studies have looked beyond EPBT and GWP to other environmental impacts.
-In one such study, conventional energy mix in Greece was compared to multi-si PV and found a 95% overall reduction in impacts including carcinogens, eco-toxicity, acidification, eutrophication, and eleven others.
+Some studies have looked beyond EPBT and GWP to other environmental effects.
+In one such study, conventional energy mix in Greece was compared to multi-si PV and found a 95% overall reduction in effects including carcinogens, eco-toxicity, acidification, eutrophication, and eleven others.